SUMMARY OF BILL

 REPORTED FROM COMMITTEE

-The bill would create the "Taxpayer Protection Act" within the revenue Act to do the following:
+The bill would amend the Code of Criminal Procedure to do the following:

 This analysis was prepared by nonpartisan Senate staff for use by the Senate in its deliberations and does not constitute an official statement of legislative intent.